-The economic development surcharge applies to corpora-tions having gross receipts from all activities of \$4 million or more during the taxable year.
-Corporations that must file Wisconsin franchise or income tax returns must pay the economic development of Domestic corporations that don't have any business acsurcharge, with certain exceptions.
+The economic development surcharge applies to corporations having gross receipts from all activities of \$4 million or more during the taxable year.
+Corporations that must file Wisconsin franchise or income tax returns must pay the economic development surcharge, with certain exceptions.
 The surcharge doesn't apply to:

-Foreign corporations that don't have nexus with Wisconsin, unless the foreign corporation is part of a combined group that has nexus in Wisconsin.
+- Domestic corporations that don't have any business activities in Wisconsin. - Foreign corporations that don't have nexus with Wisconsin, unless the foreign corporation is part of a combined group that has nexus in Wisconsin. - Corporations that have less than \$4 million of gross receipts from all activities.
+"Gross receipts from all activities" means gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, gross receipts passed through from other entities, and all other receipts that are included in gross income for Wisconsin franchise or income tax purposes.

-- Corporations that have less than \$4 million of gross receipts from all activities.
-"Gross receipts from all activities" means gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, gross receipts passed through from other entities, and all other receipts that are included in gross income for Wisconsin franchise or income tax purposes. - Nuclear decommissioning trust funds.
+• Nuclear decommissioning trust funds.